SciML/DelayDiffEq.jl/README.md

 [![Coverage Status](https://coveralls.io/repos/SciML/DelayDiffEq.jl/badge.svg?branch=master&service=github)](https://coveralls.io/github/SciML/DelayDiffEq.jl?branch=master)
 [![codecov](https://codecov.io/gh/SciML/DelayDiffEq.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/SciML/DelayDiffEq.jl)

-## Update
+> [!IMPORTANT]
+>

-This package was moved to be a sublibrary in [OrdinaryDiffEq.jl](https://github.com/SciML/OrdinaryDiffEq.jl).
-The migration is a maintanance change but should have no functional change to the library.
+> This package was moved to be a sublibrary in [OrdinaryDiffEq.jl](https://github.com/SciML/OrdinaryDiffEq.jl).
+The migration is a maintanance change but should have no functional

-## Previous Stuff
+> change to the library.

 DelayDiffEq.jl is a component package in the DifferentialEquations ecosystem.
 It holds the delay differential equation solvers and utilities.
 It is built on top of OrdinaryDiffEq